Joseph Biroc: Early work and RKO

-At the age of fifteen, with his uncle's help, Biroc began his career in film as a film lab technician with Paragon Labs in Fort Lee, New Jersey in 1918.
-The apprenticeship marked the beginning of a series of jobs at numerous laboratories for Biroc – which was then a required step for aspiring cinematographers.
+At the age of fifteen, with his uncle's help, Biroc began his career as a film laboratory technician with Paragon Labs in Fort Lee, New Jersey, in 1918.
+The apprenticeship began a series of jobs at various laboratories, which was then a standard route for aspiring cinematographers.

-Two years later, he started working at Craftsman Labs in New York from 1920 to 1923 and shortly for Goldwyn Pictures in Culver City, California in 1923.
-After his time at Goldwyn Pictures, Biroc returned to New York and took a job as film printer for Famous Players–Lasky, where he was shortly after promoted to assistant cameraman.
-After Famous Players–Lasky shut down in 1927, Biroc moved to Los Angeles to work for United Artists prior to moving to RKO to work as a camera operator.
-Biroc started at RKO by serving as assistant to cinematographers Leo Tover, Robert De Grasse, and Edward Cronjager.
-During his time at RKO, Biroc worked on Cimarron (1931), Swing Time (1936), and Shall We Dance (1937).
-He also worked on A Woman Rebels (1936), Sylvia Scarlett (1935), and Five Came Back (1939) (among others), but received no screen credit as RKO hardly credited camera operators.
-His last work before World War II was for Bombardier (1943).
+He worked at Craftsman Labs in New York from 1920 to 1923, then briefly for Goldwyn Pictures in Culver City, California, in 1923.
+He then returned to New York and took a job as a film printer for Famous Players–Lasky, where he was soon promoted to assistant cameraman.
+After Famous Players–Lasky shut down in 1927, Biroc moved to Los Angeles to work for United Artists, before moving to RKO as a camera operator.
+At RKO he served as an assistant to the cinematographers Leo Tover, Robert De Grasse and Edward Cronjager, and worked on films including Cimarron (1931), Sylvia Scarlett (1935), A Woman Rebels (1936), Swing Time (1936), Shall We Dance (1937) and Five Came Back (1939), though he received no screen credit, as RKO rarely credited camera operators.
+His last work before World War II was Bombardier (1943).